 They are developing systems and processes within the organization that addresses the strategic needs of the business.
 So, what was once the task of hiring employees is now the process of team-based hiring of the best possible talented employees who are recruited via methods that range from employee referrals to social media sourcing.

 These employees are also committed to congruence with the company's culture.
 They are knowledgeable about the task of building the culture that will help your organization succeed and prosper.
 This is quite a different journey, one that continues to evolve.
 Make sure that your HR team is up to it.

 The role of the HR manager must parallel the needs of this developing, changing organization.
 Successful organizations are becoming more adaptable, resilient, quick to change direction, and customer-centered.
 They recognize that organizations will vie for talent in the coming years.

 Within this environment, the HR professional, who is respected by line managers and consequently, whose talents are utilized by managers, is responsible for new roles.
-In "Human Resource Champions," Dr. Dave Ulrich, one of the more popular speakers and writers in the HR field, and a professor at the University of Michigan recommends: three additional roles for the HR manager.
+In "Human Resource Champions," Dr. Dave Ulrich who is one of the more popular speakers and writers in the HR field, and a professor at the University of Michigan recommends three additional roles for the HR manager.

 - a strategic partner,